fluxo-dev/kit/README.md

 ---

 <p align="center">
-  core application
+  core toolkit for building and launching apps

 ---

-This repository contains the source code for the core application provided by **fluxo**, a general-purpose neural interface.
-This document provides instructions on how to use the core application, how to extend it to suit your own needs, and how to contribute your improvements back to this repository.
+This repository contains the source code for the core toolkit provided by **fluxo** designed for building and launching apps.